lthei/PandA-25-26-IR-Starter-Repo-11/README.md

 ## What to implement (ToDos)

-Your ToDos are all located in `part11/models.py`, but you are free to move classes and functions around or create new modules.
+The todo 0 is located in `part11/app.py`, the rest in `part11/models.py`, but you are free to move classes and functions around or create new modules.

 0. If you came up with a solution to de-duplicate the settings code (highlight, search-mode, hl-mode), move it from Part 10.
 1. Add an `id` to the `Sonnet` class, which we will need for the index.
 It must be unique.
 It's best to use the existing id